Gynecomastia (Male Chest Reduction)

 - A combination of both excess fat and glandular tissue

 - Those above may be current in one of or both breasts

 Male breast reduction surgery can help by reconstructing a flatter, firmer look to the male chest.
 Before surgery, it is important that patients should be checked to see if there is any medical cause of their gynecomastia.

 Male breast enlargement involves men of all ages.
 Causes of gynecomastia include side effects of certain drugs, disease, hereditary conditions, and hormonal changes.

 Specially trained members have thorough knowledge in male breast reduction surgery for male patients, giving thousands of men the look and self-esteem they desperately want.
 Patients of specially trained members no longer have to hide under loose clothing or feel ashamed by their once-problem area.

 Liposuction can help best achieve male breast reduction by removing excess glandular tissue.
-Average surgical time is about two hours and requires local or general anesthesia.
+The average surgical time is about two hours and requires local or general anesthesia.
 You will be asked to wear a special compression garment for readjustment to help support the new contours of your chest.
 Downtime is minimal (roughly one week), and results are permanent unless future weight gain causes excess fat in the breast area.
-If you are considering male breast reduction, it is important to look for a board certified plastic surgeon.
+If you are considering male breast reduction, it is important to look for a board-certified plastic surgeon.
 The cost of surgery is worth the comfort and trust you will obtain with the right doctor for you.

 MiniGyno™ Incision Treatment with TetherProof™ Technology